aelnar/p3p-fusion-path/README.md

  What I'm doing for triple fusions, then, is a mix of how I'm doing normal fusions and what I did beforehand.
  I'm going to find Personas that rely on triple fusions and put them in a dictionary, as well as the Arcana combos that make them up.
-If the current Persona is 1) in the triple fusion recipe, and 2) the resulting Persona from that triple fusion is in the ~10 base level range, then I'm going to find the Personas that fit the Arcana combos + the resulting persona's base level range and go from there.
+If the current Persona is in the triple fusion recipe, is it worth it to try it?
+ For all the possible Personas the current Persona can fit into, I'm going to see which one would best get us to our end goal Persona the quickest with end goal lvl - base lvl.
+After finding that, then I'm going to find the Personas that fit the Arcana combos + the resulting persona's base level range and go from there.
 I think doing it like this would help if the fusion path is going backwards, and covers if going up and down base levels.
 This will definitely be the most difficult thing to execute, but I'd rather try than not get it at all, ya know?